 Choroideremia is the result of a genetic mutation in the X chromosome.
 This is why the disease affects men and women differently.
 Women have two X-chromosomes and so one can compensate for the other to some extent.
 Men however only have one X-chromosome and cannot compensate when it is defective.
-In choroideremia the gene has an important function in the retina, which is like a camera film that lines the back of the eye.
+The main purpose of this study is to assess/measure how Choroideremia develops over a period of 12 months.

-Eligible participants must: be 18 years and older, be male, have a clinical diagnosis of Choroideremia and be in good general health.
+This information will be used to understand how quickly Choroideremia progresses and help advance understanding of the ways that disease progress can be measured.
+Eligible participants must be 18 years and older, be male, have a clinical diagnosis of Choroideremia and be in good general health.

 This study is closed to recruitment and is currently in follow up.